 Enabled Customer Data Agreement –

-Admin can set “Yes” to display the Customer Data Agreement on customer/seller registration page and edit account page.
+The admin can set “Yes” to display the Customer Data Agreement on customer/seller registration page and edit account page.

 Agreement Checkbox Label –

-Admin can set text which will be displayed below customer/seller registration page as a link with the checkbox.
+The admin can set text which will be displayed below customer/seller registration page as a link with the checkbox.
 When the users accept the agreement after that they can proceed further.

 Agreement Content –